tiramisulabs/seyfert/README.md

 - We got the library running on Arch/Artix Linux but breaks when sending fetch requests
 - We got the library running on WSL (Ubuntu) without any trouble

+> if you really want to use the library with bun remember to clone the repo instead of installing it via the registry

 ### Known issues:

 - some properties may be not implemented yet
 - some structures are not implemented (see https://github.com/oasisjs/biscuit/issues)
 - cache (wip)
 - no optimal way to create embeds, should be fixed in builders tho
+- no optimal way to deliver a webspec bun version to the registry (#50)